kubedb/docs/docs/concepts/databases/postgres.md

 ### spec.backupSchedule

 KubeDB supports taking periodic snapshots for Postgres database.
 This is an optional section in `.spec`.
 When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
-After that, at each tick kubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
+After that, at each tick KubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.

 You have to specify following fields to take periodic backup of your Postgres database:

 - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 This specifies the schedule for backup operations.
 - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
 KubeDB supports cloud storage providers like S3, GCS, Azure, and OpenStack Swift.
 It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).

 You can also specify a template for pod of backup job through `spec.backupSchedule.podTemplate`.
 KubeDB will use the information you have provided in `podTemplate` to create the backup job.
 KubeDB accept following fields to set in `spec.backupSchedule.podTemplate`: